I decided to do a review of Walmart Grocery Pickup because I just can’t stay silent about how awesome it is!

 This post contains affiliate links.

-Do you know what the girls and I spent this morning doing?
+Do you know what my kids and I spent this morning doing?

 We definitely did not go grocery shopping.